orangejuiceplz/smartCalc/README.md

 In the build folder, if you're using VS17, just build the Release x64 solution.
 If not, use CMAKE.

+Steps:

+Clone the repository
+Go into the build folder
+Double click SmartCalculator.sln (MUST HAVE VS17 (2022) INSTALLED)
+On the dropdown, click "Release".
+Make sure the Arch is set to x64.
+Press Control + Shift + B to build the solution
+Open the build folder, click releases, click x64 or smth, then the exe should be there.
+Enjoy.

 ## Sidenotes

 > ## Reflections on the project so far.